-The Board's Charter states that the Board will conduct annual reviews of both individual Board members, performance of the Board as a whole and the performance of Board Committees.
+The Board's Charter provides that the Board will conduct annual reviews of individual directors, the Board as a whole, and its Committees.

-An annual performance evaluation of the Board and all Board members is conducted at the completion of each financial year.

-The Board developed a questionnaire for all Board members to provide feedback on the role, composition, procedures and practices of the Board and its Committees.
-The results from the questionnaire are collated by the Company Secretary and discussed by the Board.
+At the end of each financial year, an annual performance evaluation of the Board and its members is undertaken.
+To facilitate this, the Board has developed a questionnaire for directors to provide feedback on the role, composition, procedures, and practices of the Board and its Committees.
+The Company Secretary collates the responses, and the results are considered by the Board.